SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-For this code to work, you need to add some *import* statements at the very beggining of the *GraphConsumerWebPart.ts* file.
-Here follows the update section of imports for that file.
+For this code to work, you need to add some import statements at the beginning of the *GraphConsumerWebPart.ts* file, as shown in the following example.

 ```TS
 import * as React from 'react';